khoi/khoi-hugo/content/blog/macos-development-setup.md

 ## Fish shell 🐡

-My setup is going to be heavily relies on the shell, so let's that Terminal ready.
+My setup is going to be heavily relies on the shell, so let's get Terminal ready.

 I've switched from `zsh` to `fish` shell for almost 2 years.
 And I feel like that `fish` although not as powerful as `zsh`, but it provides me with enough functionalities out of the box, and it requires very minimal configurations.